Kuingsmile/PicList-Core/README.md

 ### Use in CLI

-> PicGo uses `SM.MS` as the default upload pic-bed.
+> PicList-Core uses `SM.MS` as the default upload pic-bed.

 Show help: